Sampling is the first step ahead on the journey of Exporting!

 8. Finally we come to the HOW to dispatch

-You can send the samples through postal channel, Courier or air mail.
-They further divided into following 3 categories which are as follows:
+You can send the samples through the postal channel, Courier, or airmail.
+They further divided into the following 3 categories which are as follows:

-- For the samples which have value up to Rs.
-10,000/-, you have to file a simple declaration that it is not engage in foreign exchange and its value is less than 10,000/-.
+- For the samples which have a value up to Rs.
+10,000/-, you have to file a simple declaration that it is not engaged in foreign exchange and its value is less than 10,000/-.

-- For the samples which have value less than Rs.
-25,000/-, you have to acquire a value certificate from your bank and submit a commercial invoice certifying that it is not engage in foreign exchange and its value is up to 25,000/-.
+- For the samples which have a value less than Rs.
+25,000/-, you have to acquire a value certificate from your bank and submit a commercial invoice certifying that it is not engaged in foreign exchange and its value is up to 25,000/-.

 - For the samples which have value more than Rs.
 25,000/-, then you have to acquire a waiver from the Reserve Bank of India.

-Send your samples as a GIFT Package, like giving ‘Gift’ to someone on his birthday / marriage / anniversary etc. This will create a lasting impression on your buyer.
-As you know first impression is last impression which is very important.
+Send your samples as a GIFT Package, like giving a ‘Gift’ to someone on his birthday/marriage/anniversary, etc. This will create a lasting impression on your buyer.
+As you know the first impression is the last impression which is very important.

 9. Choose the right Courier or IATA agency

-- You can also send a sample of 250kg via courier but it would be more costly, so better you do export procedure and send via IATA agent via air to save costing, for big sample you need to follow same export procedure like big cargoes.
+- You can also send a sample of 250kg via courier but it would be more costly, so better you do the export procedure and send via IATA agent via air to save costing, for the big sample you need to follow the same export procedure as big cargoes.

 - Airway Bill no. should be sent to the Buyer on the other side that he confirms when the parcel is received by him.

 - Even you must track the parcel with the Courier channel.